oxen-io/session-push-notification-server/README.md

 # Session Push Notification Server

-## This is a python script for loki messenger APN service
+## This is a python script for Session remote notification service

 #### Use Python 3.7
 #### To run the server: